primakov/DuneAI-Automated-detection-and-segmentation-of-non-small-cell-lung-cancer-computed-tomography-images/README.md

 ```

-Full guide on how to set up an environment can be found here: <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>
+Full guide on how to set up an environment can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 To activate the environment:
 ```